collabnix/collabnix/README.md

-# Collabnix - A Curated List of Collabnix
+# Collabnix - A Curated List of Collabnix Resources